Is there a better way to get the fall-off-the-bone ribs that everyone craves?

 How to do the 3-2-1 method

 As the name suggests, this rib smoking method is broken down into three main parts.
-One takes 3 hours, another 2 hours, and the final part takes 1 hour.
+One takes three hours, another takes two hours, and the final part takes one hour.

 Each of these parts is important, so be careful to follow them exactly!